wvuweb/hammer/README.md

 There are some fundemental differences however.

-***livereload*** key is an Advanced topic covered in further detail the [Wiki](http://github.com/wvuweb/hammer/wiki "Link this to the wiki").
+***livereload*** key is an Advanced topic covered in further detail in the [Wiki](http://github.com/wvuweb/hammer/wiki "Link this to the wiki").
 With this key you can enable javascript task runners such as grunt and gulp, to reload the page as you develop and save files.

+***browsersync*** key is an Advanced topic covered in further detail in the [Wiki](http://github.com/wvuweb/hammer/wiki "Link this to the wiki").
+With this key you can enable javascript task runners such as grunt and gulp, to reload the page as you develop.
+BrowserSync advantage over livereload is that it allows a connection to other devices through sockets and a shared internet connection allowing you to see your updates on a mobile phone and tablet as you develop.

 ***shared_themes*** key refers to the *partial* radius tag: